-Lemon flavored soft sugar cookies topped with lemon icing.
+Keto lemon cookies topped with lemon icing.
 These cookies are slightly crisp on the outside with a soft lemony center.
-They are also low carb, keto-friendly and gluten-free.
+They are also low carb, keto-friendly and gluten-free cookies.
+They are made with almond flour, fresh lemon juice, and lemon zest and are easy to make.

-I’ve been baking a lot of lemon flavored desserts lately and my latest project are these soft lemon cookies.
+I’ve been baking a lot of lemon desserts lately and my latest project is this keto lemon cookies recipe.
 I love the soft texture of the cookies and the lemon icing gives them an extra pop of sweetness and citrus.

 The lemon flavor for these cookies comes from fresh lemon juice and lemon zest.
 I really wanted to stick to just fresh lemons and not use lemon extract since fresh lemons are more easily accessible.